sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_public_lb.md

 Yes, customer can expose their private registry with internal DNS name.
 Sourcegraph will provision dns-proxy, which translates customer private domain to public customer load balancer domain.
 No changes in customer configuration are required.

 ### How secure is the connection?

-This connection depends on IP allowlisting to ensure private resources are not exposed to the public internet.
+This connection depends on IP allowlisting to ensure private resources are only accessible by Sourcegraph Cloud.
 Sourcegraph will provide 2 static IPs for customer to allowlist ingress traffic for load balancer.
 In transit, these resources are encrypted via the TLS certificate.

 ### What are the next steps when code host connectivity is working?